 Melissa oil (Lemon balm): sweet smelling oil used primarily medicinally, particularly in aromatherapy.
 Do not own.

-Mentha arvensis oil: Mint oil, used in flavoring toothpastes, mouthwashes and pharmaceuticals, as well as in aromatherapy and other medicinal applications.
+Mentha arvensis oil: Mint oil, used in flavoring toothpaste, mouthwashes, and pharmaceuticals, as well as in aromatherapy and other medicinal applications.
 Do not own.

-Moringa oil: this oil comes from the moringa oleifera tree.
-Makes for a suppler scalp and stronger hair, fights dandruff and split ends.
+Moringa oil: this oil comes from the Moringa oleifera tree.
+Makes for a more supple scalp and stronger hair fights dandruff and split ends.
 Do own.